Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: Experimental Setting

 In the linear exposure-response model, we suppose that there is a weighted bipartite graph between diversion units and outcomes units, where the edges have non-negative weights $\wij \geq 0$, which we arrange into an $n$-by-$m$ incidence matrix $\weightM$.
 An edge $\wij$ represents the influence of diversion unit $j$ on the outcome units $i$.
-In this paper, we assume that this weighted bipartite graph is known to the experimenter.
-In many market experiments, the experimenter may construct this graph from historical data.
-For simplicity, we assume that the weights incident to an outcome unit are normalized to sum to 1, i.e. the incidence matrix $\weightM$ is row-stochastic.
+We say that outcome unit $i$ and diversion unit $j$ are \emph{incident} if the weight $w_{i,j}$ is positive.
+The degree of a diversion unit is the number of outcome units it is incident to, and the largest degree among all diversion units is denoted $\divdeg$.
+The degree of an outcome unit is defined similarly and the largest degree among all outcome units is denoted $\outdeg$.
+For simplicity, we assume that each outcome unit has degree at least 1 and the weights incident to an outcome unit are normalized to sum to one, i.e. the rows of the incidence matrix $\weightM$ sum to one.
+We also assume that this weighted bipartite graph is known to the experimenter.
+In many market experiments, the experimenter may construct an approximation of this graph from historical data.

-The \emph{linear exposure assumption} is that the treatment assignment influences the potential outcomes only through a linear combination, which is more structured than some arbitrary influence.
-More formally, for each outcome unit $i \in \outunits$, the \emph{exposure} is
+The \emph{linear exposure assumption} is that the treatment assignments influences the potential outcomes only through a linear combination, which is more structured than arbitrary influence.
+More formally, for each outcome unit $i \in \outunits$, the \emph{exposure} of outcome unit $i$ is